Shatranj: Etymology and history

 The rules of chaturanga seen in India today have enormous variation, but all involve four branches (angas) of the army: the horse (knight), the elephant (bishop), the chariot (rook) and the foot soldier (pawn), played on an 8×8 board.
+(However, there is some variation in the names in the pre-modern game in North India, which is still played in villages.
+The rook is called either the haathi (elephant) or quila (castle), but the bishop is called the feela, or camel, as the camel-mounted soldier was common.)
 Shatranj adapted much of the same rules as chaturanga, and also the basic 16-piece structure.
-There is also a larger 10×11 board derivative; the 14th-century Tamerlane chess, or shatranj kamil (perfect chess), with a slightly different piece structure.

 In some later variants the darker squares were engraved.
 The game spread Westwards after the Islamic conquest of Persia and a considerable body of literature on game tactics and strategy was produced from the 8th century onwards.